ke-martins/lidar-toolbox/lidar-gridding/README.md

-# lidar-toolbox: a MATLAB set of libraries to handle nearshore wave data collected with lidars
+# lidar-toolbox: a MATLAB set of libraries to handle nearshore wave data collected with lidars 🌊

 This is part of **lidar-toolbox**: a MATLAB set of libraries to handle nearshore wave data collected with lidars.
 This sub-directory **lidar-gridding** contains functions that grid (spatial and temporal interpolations) data collected by single- or multibeam lidar scanners.
 It is based on the function built function `scatteredInterpolant` (Delaunay triangulation) and makes the most of 4D (t,x,y,z) point clouds to interpolate raw data on grids and respect some quality criteria.
+The seeding to the `scatteredInterpolant` is made through a binary search of time intervals, which significantly sped up the process (dependency added from MATLAB File Exchange, License file added from the author).

 <strong>Latest updates:</strong>
 <sub><sup>:arrow_forward:</sup></sub> *(Jan.
 2025)*
-lidar-gridding v1: first release of the library; example to be added separately, while reseasing entire lidBathy workflow.
+lidar-gridding v1: first release of the library; example to be added separately, while releasing entire lidBathy workflow.

 <strong>Contact me:</strong>
 Kévin Martins